DJRMZ/DreamHub/documentation/cooperation.md

 - Julian: I can write a large volume of code pretty quickly
 - Raphael:  Doing research and development, problem solver.
 - Zoe: I will pick up on things, and ensure we avoid conflicts.
-- Megan: UMLs, wireframing, general support and RESEARCH QUEEN
+- Megan: UMLs, enjoys CSS/SCSS and visualizing designs.

 3. In which professional competencies do you each want to develop greater strength?